-That the art was widespread is clear, even though the serious ick factor of fishing around in a pile of steaming viscera to learn the will of the gods is pretty large, especially given the generally high esteem in the West for these mother cultures, leading to a downplaying if not full-on expungement of the gory details.
-Historian and archaeologist Sir William Reginald Halliday writing near the turn of the last century certainly fit this pattern saying:¹
+That the art was widespread is clear, even though the serious ick factor of fishing around in a pile of steaming viscera to learn the will of the gods is pretty high, especially given the general esteem in the West for these mother cultures, leading to a downplaying if not full-on expungement of the gory details.
+Historian and archaeologist Sir William Reginald Halliday writing near the turn of the last century certainly fits this pattern, saying:¹

-To attempt to classify or to enumerate exhaustively [divination as a part of animal sacrifice’s] almost unlimited possibilities of variation is a difficult and unprofitable task.
+To attempt to classify or to enumerate exhaustively [divination using sacrificed animals’] almost unlimited possibilities of variation is a difficult and unprofitable task.
 Of the most important of them, however, extispication or the examination of entrails, something must be said.
 Into great detail or the discussion of technicalities it will fortunately be unnecessary to go.

 Next to the Delphic oracle, the most important form of divination in classical Greece was extispicy.

-Indeed the importance of the rite can be gauged by the fact that it was also part of the preparation for a consultation with that oracle.
-Additionally, just as in the Ezekiel passage about Nabû-kudurri-usur I quoted in Part 2A, divination was most commonly performed before and during military campaigns where it was termed in Greek τα σφάγια (tà sphágia), governing weighty issues such as when to begin a march, who was to command, etc.
+Indeed the importance of the rite can be gauged by the fact that it was also part of the preparation for a consultation with the famous oracle.
+Additionally, just as in the Ezekiel passage about Nabû-kudurri-usur I quoted in Part 2A, divination was most commonly performed before and during military campaigns where it was termed in Greek σφάγιον (sphágion, “sacrifice”), governing weighty issues such as when to begin a march, who was to command, etc.

-Halliday also notes that some form of extispicy has sprung up among many far-flung peoples, trying again to downplay these rites within Greek culture as well as to cast doubt as to their origin.
-But there is neither Greek literature nor iconography, let alone physical evidence, to support such an origin of the practice prior to 700 BC when it appears in the final version of the Homeric epics while older strata are devoid of such mentions.
-Art begins to present seers examining the liver from about 530 BC and not until following the Persian Wars (499–449 BC) does literature feature it as the dominant form of divination.
-Again, let’s recall that in 700 BC, we’re only 100 years past the Greek Dark Age, and that date is important for another reason as we’ll see later.
+Halliday also notes that some form of extispicy has sprung up among many far-flung peoples, trying again to trivialize these rites within Greek culture as well as to cast doubt as to their origins.
+But there is neither Greek literature nor iconography, let alone physical evidence, to support an autochthonous origin of the practice.
+Rather, it is entirely absent before 700 BCE when it appears in the final version of the Homeric epics, while older strata are devoid of any such mentions.
+Art begins to present seers examining the liver from about 530 BCE and not until following the Persian Wars (499–449 BCE) does literature feature it as the dominant form of divination.
+Let’s recall that in 700 BCE, we’re only 100 years past the Greek Dark Age, and that date is important for another reason as we’ll see later.